faizahmedfarooqui/blog.faizahmed.in/cmbkubk3w000102ky7t5m7xbq.md

 ---

+In this post, we’ll explore what replay attacks are, how JWS and JWE differ, and how to generate + validate session fingerprints using Node.js to stop these attacks in real-time.

 ## What is a Replay Attack?

 A **replay attack** occurs when an attacker **captures a valid token** and **reuses it** to impersonate a user, even though the token is technically still valid and signed.